MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04_ak.md

 7. Leave the browser open and stay signed in.

 You have successfully archived a team and reviewed the limited functionality of archived teams.
-This fulfils the first requirement of testing the archiving function of teams for compliance preservation policies and rules.
+This fulfills the first requirement of testing the archiving function of teams for compliance preservation policies and rules.
 After this test, you have unarchived the team again, making it fully operational again.

 #### Task 5 - Delete and recover teams